jdcloudcom/MKTContent/mktcontent/合作伙伴/合作伙伴内容/partner.md

 	},
 	{
 		"name":"Beijing SVOC Technology Co., Ltd.",
 		"description":"Beijing SVOC Technology is a cloud collaboration and cloud value-added operation service provider based on independent cloud computing technology.
-Based on virtualization technology and with the core of multimedia communication frontier technology, it independently developed the “Power Cloud” and “Vision Cloud” platforms, and relied on multi-line access IDC to help the upgrade transformation and business innovation of enterprises.", "short_name":"SVOC",
+Based on virtualization technology and with the core of multimedia communication frontier technology, it independently developed the \"Power Cloud\" and \"Vision Cloud\" platforms, and relied on multi-line access IDC to help the upgrade transformation and business innovation of enterprises.", "short_name":"SVOC",
 		"id":634,
 		"partner_label":"Solution Provider",